wralph/aws-helper/snow-export/README.md

 - A definition how to setup the Snow software
 - A definition how to roll out the solution within an AWS Organization.
 Ideas could be to leverage SSM Documents (can be executed or [shared](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-how-to-share.html) within an AWS Organization) or AWS Lambda functions within participating accounts.
 - An import mechanism from Snow software license configurations to AWS License Manager
+- To store the output directly in a file, pipe it to a .xml filename that matches your specification.

 ### Contributors
 - Ralph Waldenmaier (AWS)